Spread our blog

 At last using the “format” command we took 5 results using “maxresult” function and here we have used another function known as “mvsep” which is used as a multi value separator which you can see from above figures.

-You can also know about : Usage of Splunk commands : REPLACE
+You can also know about : Usage of Splunk commands : APPEND

 I hope you have understood the concepts of “Format Command In Splunk”.